PaulSlocum/cynthcart/readme.md

 ## Copyright

 ©2005-2018 Paul Slocum, All rights reserved.
 Source, binary, and files (other than the [DASM assembler](http://dasm-dillon.sourceforge.net/) and [Pucrunch](https://github.com/mist64/pucrunch)) are provided for personal use only.
-Will likely eventually switch to an MIT license
+I will likely eventually switch to an MIT license